Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/README.md

 Tutorials are to help you get started in a topic.
 They are graded on completion only.

 * [Django Tutorials](https://docs.djangoproject.com/en/2.2/) - These will be completed throughout the course.
-Reference the schedule for due dates
+Reference the schedule for due dates.

 ### Projects